icebreakerone/perseus-demo-energy/README.md

 The `-W ignore` switch suppresses multiple warnings about the self-signed certificates.

-By default the client will use the local docker environment, testing against the live API can be achieved by setting the `AUTHENTICATION_API` environment variable.
+By default the client will use the local docker environment, testing against the live API can be achieved by setting the `AUTHENTICATION_API` and `RESOURCE_API` environment variables.

 ```bash
 AUTHENTICATION_API="https://perseus-demo-authentication.ib1.org" pipenv run python -W ignore  client.py